-9.3.2.3.
-Frame Action Versus Wall Action
+9.3.2.(3) Frame Action versus Wall Action

-Figure 9.16 (Test 3) shows the response of the structure with walls to racking in the east direction, while figure 9.23 (Test 15) shows the response of the structure after removal of the walls.
-Both of these curves are plotted together in figure 9.1810.
-As was the case in the north direction, it is evident that in the east direction the walls provide most of the stiffness against lateral loads.
+Figure 9.16 (Test 3) shows the response of the structure with walls to racking in the east direction, while Fig. 9.23 (Test 15) shows the response of the structure after removal of the walls.
+Both of these curves are plotted together in Fig. 9.18\.
+As was the case in the north direction it is evident that in the east direction the walls provide most of the stiffness against lateral loads.